 Q: Without totally boring us all, could you include a brief bio?

-A: I was born in 1935 which makes me old.
-I grew up for the most part in Stamford, Connecticut, and got as much as one semester of college completed before going into the Air Force's Aviation Cadet program -- the Korean War was still for real and so was the draft.
-Following my stint skiing at Sun Valley (I was based at Mountain Home AFB in Idaho), I returned to school, graduating from the University of Colorado in 1961.
-Parlaying my pilot training in the USAF, I spent the next 34 years flying as an airline pilot for several small airlines and finally getting into the bigs flying both for Pan American World Airways (21 years), and, due to a fluke, transferring to United Airlines, retiring 10 years later in 1995.
+A: I grew up for the most part in Stamford, Connecticut, and got as much as one semester of college completed before going into the Air Force's Aviation Cadet program.
+Following my USAF stint, mostly skiing at Sun Valley (I was based at Mountain Home AFB, in Idaho), I returned to school, graduating from the University of Colorado.
+Parlaying my pilot training in the USAF, I spent an eternity or so flying as an airline pilot for several small airlines and finally getting into the bigs flying both for Pan American World Airways, and, due to a fluke, transferring to United Airlines, where I ended up.

 During my flying years I took painting, drawing and cartooning lessons here and there, freelancing, when time permitted, as a cartoonist, illustrator, and political cartoonist, mostly acquiring heaps of rejections slips.
 My first gig as a political cartoonist was for the weekly Lakeville (CT) Journal in the late eighties and early nineties, and then after moving to the seacoast area of New Hampshire drawing for the fortnightly New Hampshire Gazette, from 1999 until the present, where I still, in pen-and-ink, vent my ire at the nutty world we live in.